-Spectral data were acquired at the central laboratory of Tabriz university with a FT-MIR spectrometer (TENSOR 27, Bruker, Germany) in transmittance mode and with resolution of 1 cm-1.
-The scanning speed was 20khz and with 64 scans.
-Each powdered samples were placed on the ATR (single bounce) crystal and pressed until the desired signal density acquired.
+Spectral data were acquired at the central laboratory of Tabriz University with FT-MIR spectrometer (TENSOR 27, Bruker, Germany) in transmittance mode and with resolution of 1 cm-1.
+The scanning speed was 20 kHz and with 64 scans.
+Each powdered sample was placed on the ATR (single bounce) crystal and pressed until the desired signal density acquired.
 The crystal was washed with 100% ethanol after testing each sample.
 For each individual sample, 3 transmittance spectra were acquired and mean spectrum of three replicates was used for further analysis.
-Finally, the mean spectra were transferred to Excell 2019 version to be prepared for statistical analysis.
-Multivariate statistical analysis was conducted with Unscrambler v 10.4 (Camo software As, Oslo, Norway, 2011) for PCA and SVM and classification Toolbox in Matlab (Mathworks, Inc., Natick, Massachusetts, USA) for Artificial Neural Networks (ANN).
+Finally, the mean spectra were transferred to Excel 2019 version to be prepared for statistical analysis.
+Multivariate statistical analysis was conducted Unscrambler v 10.4 (Camo software As, Oslo, Norway, 2011) for PCA and SVM and classification Toolbox in Matlab (Mathworks, Inc., Natick, Massachusetts, USA) for Artificial Neural Networks (ANN).